WeyensLuk/pokedex-nestjs-kata/README.md

 ## Description

-Pokedex-kata, written in NextJS with a PostgreSQL DB.
+Pokedex-kata, written in NestJS with a PostgreSQL DB.
 Hosted in a Docker container.

 ## Running with Docker